tom-nj/PulseDetect3D/README.md

 # PulseDetect3D

+This project aims to detect and characterize the structure-significant velocity pulses in ground motions.
-This project is developed by Yuchuan Tang's research team at Southeast University in China.
+The source codes are programmed in MATLAB by Dr. Yuchuan Tang at Southeast University in Nanjing, China.

-The theoretical background is documented in the paper, A hybrid characterization framework for structure-significant pulse-like features in ground motions, SDEE (under review).
+The theoretical background is documented in the paper,
+Y. Tang, C. Wu, J. Wang.
+A hybrid characterization framework for structure-significant pulse-like features in ground motions, Soil Dynamics and Earthquake Engineering, 160 (2022) 107325 ( https://doi.org/10.1016/j.soildyn.2022.107325 ) .

-The source codes will be released once the paper is published.